bitcoinops/bitcoinops.github.io/_topics/en/musig.md

   - title: "Summary of LN developer conference, including discussion of MuSig2"
     url: /en/newsletters/2021/11/10/#ln-summit-2021-notes

+  - title: "Proposal to use MuSig2 in the LN gossip protocol"
+    url: /en/newsletters/2022/03/30/#minor-update

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Multisignatures